 Euclises Pharmaceuticals, Inc is developing novel pain and cancer medications that offer superior safety margins compared to existing drugs.
 The company is based on new inventions from Dr. John Talley, the most accomplished medicinal chemist in the world.
 Dr. Talley previously invented Celebrex and seven other approved drugs.
 New compounds from Euclises will offer both improved efficacy and safety relative to existing therapies.
 Euclises is located at the BioGenerator Accelerator Labs.

-Developer of gene regulation technology designed to produce ribonucleic acid (RNA).
-The company's technology addresses some of the challenges to the mass production of exogenous RNAi-based products using a large scale fermentation process, enabling farmers to protect and improve their crops and cattle with the help of cost-efficient production of RNA.
+RNAgri designs an innovative technology that produces ribonucleic acid.
+The company's technology addresses some of the challenges to the mass production of exogenous RNAi-based products using a large scale fermentation process, enabling farmers to protect and improve their crops and cattle.
+The company was founded in 2011 and is headquartered in St Louis, Missouri.

 SynerZ Medical